-Essentially, a Panerai sandwich dial includes two separate disks where the bottom layer holds the luminescent material in recessed indexes while the top layer has index cut-outs to allow the luminescence to shine through.
-When looking at a Panerai sandwich dial, you’ll notice the cool cut-out stencil effect immediately.
+Essentially, a Panerai sandwich dial includes two separate disks where the bottom layer holds the luminescent material in recessed indexes while the top layer has index cutouts to allow the luminescence to glow through.
+When looking at a Panerai sandwich dial, you’ll notice the cool stencil effect immediately.

-Much to the chagrin of Panerai enthusiasts, Panerai seems to be moving away from sandwich dials on most of their current watches, saving this technique for special releases instead, like the recent Luminor Due modes.
+Much to the chagrin of Panerai enthusiasts, Panerai seems to be moving away from sandwich dials on most of their current watches, saving this technique for select releases instead.

 Panerai Sausage Dials

-In contrast to the sunken indices of the Panerai sandwich dials, the Panerai sausage dials have painted on hour makers that protrude slightly.
+In contrast to the sunken indices of Panerai sandwich dials, Panerai sausage dials have painted hour markers that protrude slightly above the dial.
 In some models, the indexes were first etched into the dial and then filled in with luminescent material.
 In other versions, the lume was painted directly onto a flat surface.

-Regardless of technique, the end result is curvier numerals and stick markers that swell above the dial, which ultimately made way for the (unfortunate) sausage name.
-But these are also referred to as Panerai painted dials if you prefer to use that term (as I do).
-Additionally, Panerai painted dials are not to be confused with Panerai printed dials, which have a flat surface.
+Regardless of technique, the result is curvier numerals and stick markers that swell and curve on the dial, which ultimately made way for the (unfortunate) sausage nickname.
+These are also referred to as Panerai painted dials if you prefer to use that term (as I do).

-Place a sandwich and sausage dial next to each other, and you’ll spot the difference immediately.
-There are those who prefer the sandwich dial — both for its style, and because it more closely resembles the dials fitted to early Panerai watches.
-Yet, fans of the Panerai sausage dial say that this design actually offers better legibility from all angles since there’s no sunken-in effect.
+Place a Panerai sandwich and sausage dial next to each other, and you’ll spot the difference immediately.
+Some prefer the sandwich dial — both for its style, and because it more closely resembles the dials fitted to early Panerai watches.
+Yet, fans of the Panerai sausage dial say that this design offers better legibility from all angles since there’s no sunken-in effect.
 The curvature of the crystal and the recessed indexes can sometimes cause viewing distortion.

-Both dial designs offer their own distinct look, and both have a place in Panerai’s history.
-I’ve always liked stencil style typography so I gravitate towards Panerai sandwich dials.
-But I have nothing against Panerai sausage dials (except for the dreadful nickname), since they’re quite good looking too.
+Both dial designs offer distinct looks, and both have a place in Panerai’s history.
+I’ve always liked stencil-style typography so I gravitate towards Panerai sandwich dials.
+However, I have nothing against Panerai sausage dials (except for the dreadful nickname) since they’re quite good looking too.